 FOR IMMEDIATE RELEASE

 About the Colorado Department of Health Care Policy & Financing: The Department administers Health First Colorado (Colorado's Medicaid program), Child Health Plan Plus, and other programs for Coloradans who qualify.
-These health care programs now cover about 1 in 4 Coloradans.
 For more information about the Department, please visit HCPF.Colorado.gov.